Mast cell activation syndrome (MCAS)

 The symptoms are caused by the inappropriate release of mast cell-produced compounds, but when there is no identified excess of mast cells (mastocytosis).

-MCAS appears as unexplainable, chronic multi-system multi-symptom health problems.
-These health problems can start to make themselves known in infancy, childhood, adolescence or later after a trigger event such as a tick bite resulting in Lyme disease or an infection.
+MCAS appears as unexplainable, chronic multi-system, multi-symptom health problems.
+These health problems can become known in infancy, childhood, adolescence or later after a trigger event such as a tick bite resulting in Lyme disease or an infection.

 What is a mast cell?

-A mast cell is an immune cell found in all human tissue, but are more concentrated in the skin and mucous membranes.
+A mast cell is an immune cell found in all human tissue but is more concentrated in the skin and mucous membranes.
 Mast cells hold special mediators, such as histamine, tryptase, synthesised chemokines and cytokines, which are released when activated by the immune system.
 One main mediator is immunoglobulin E (IgE).
 If you’ve ever had an allergy test, this is a mediator that is tested for.

 Non-immune triggers for mast cells to secrete these mediators include stress and chronic pain.

 Mast cell activation causes the mast cell to burst, known as degranulation, and it releases its contents.
 It’s this process of degranulation that is responsible for a variety of reactive, allergic or inflammatory symptoms.
-The mediators stored inside the mast cell vary widely depending on the location in organs and tissue (where the cell ‘belongs’ n the body), thus when the mast cell bursts, what reaction occurs will depend on where the cell lives.
+The mediators stored inside the mast cell vary widely depending on the location in organs and tissue (where the cell ‘belongs’ in the body); thus, when the mast cell bursts, what reaction occurs will depend on where the cell lives.

 The mediators have different impacts, interacting with receptors in the tissue.
-The tissue affected is just about everything, including the nervous system, cardiovascular system, skin, respiratory tract, uterus, digestive tract, bone marrow and white blood cells.
-Meaning, any part of you could be affected by mast cell activation.
+Just about everything is affected, including the nervous system, cardiovascular system, skin, respiratory tract, uterus, digestive tract, bone marrow, and white blood cells.
+Thus, mast cell activation could affect any part of you.

 Mast cells may be activated selectively or non-selectively.
 Non-selective activation of a mast cell means the whole cell is degranulated, while selective activation results in the release of patterns of mediators, known as differential degranulation.

-MCAS is a mast cell activation disorder (MCAD), with other conditions identified including cutaneous (skin) and systemic (whole-body) mastocytosis (mast cell proliferation).
+MCAS is a mast cell activation disorder (MCAD), and other conditions, including cutaneous (skin) and systemic (whole-body) mastocytosis (mast cell proliferation), have been identified.

 Systemic mastocytosis (an excess of mast cells) is reasonably rare, occurring in one in every 364,000 people.
 MCAS is much more common, occurring in 5-10 per cent of the population.
 MCAS means overactive or sensitive mast cells.